 At the initiation of the customer enrollment process, a total of four notices will be provided to customers describing the VCEA Program, informing customers of their opt-out rights to remain with the existing distribution utility bundled generation service, and containing a simple mechanism for exercising opt-out rights.
 The first notice will be mailed to customers approximately sixty (60) days prior to the date of automatic enrollment.
 A second notice will be sent approximately thirty (30) days later.
 VCEA will likely use its own mailing services for requisite enrollment notices rather than including such notices in PG&E's monthly bills.
 This approach is intended to increase the likelihood that customers will read the enrollment notices, which may otherwise be ignored if included as a billing insert.
-Customers may opt-out processing services.
+Customers may opt-out by notifying VCEA using VCEA's Program designated telephone-based or internet-based opt-out processing services.
 Should customers choose to initiate an opt-out request by contacting PG&E, they would be transferred to VCEA Program's call center to complete the opt-out request.
 Consistent with CPUC regulations, notices returned as undelivered mail would be treated as a failure to opt-out, and the customer would be automatically enrolled in VCEA's Program.